Ocelotworks/recipes/Joel's Chilli.md

-# Chili
+# Chilli
-Best goddamn chili on this side of the planet.
+Best goddamn chilli on this side of the planet.

 Ingredients
 ===========